-But for many people out there, those days are gone.
-Innovative new companies, like Cerebral, are sprouting up to give consumers a way to connect with expert psychiatrists and counselors from the comfort of their own homes.
+Fortunately, telemedicine companies, like Cerebral, have sprouted up to give people a way to connect with expert psychiatrists and counselors from the comfort of their own homes.

 What is Cerebral?